premchander-revature/interviewquestions/Java Automation/api-testing-IS.md

 <blockquote>

-- Documentation Collection in Postman are used for documentation, or showing others how to consume the API.
+- Documentation Collection in Postman is used for documentation or showing others how to consume the API.
-- Documentation should cover why the APIs used are important, the how and why to use each endpoint, with examples.
+- Documentation should cover why the APIs used are important, and the how and why to use each endpoint, with examples.

 </blockquote>